quicwg/multipath/draft-lmbdhk-quic-multipath.md

 in {{QUIC-TRANSPORT}}.

 When more than one path is available, servers shall monitor the arrival of non-probing packets on the available paths.
 Servers SHOULD stop sending traffic on paths through where no non-probing packet was received in the last 3 path RTTs, but MAY ignore that rule if it would disqualify all available paths.
-To avoid idle timeout of a path, endpoints can send PING frames(type=0x01)
+To avoid idle timeout of a path, endpoints can send ack-eliciting packets such as packets containing PING frames (type=0x01) {{Section 19.2 of QUIC-TRANSPORT}}
-{{Section 19.2 of QUIC-TRANSPORT}} on that path to keep it alive.
-Sending PING frames also helps prevent middlebox timeout.
-As recommended in {{Section 19.2 of QUIC-TRANSPORT}}, sending packets every 15 to 30 seconds is necessary to prevent the majority of middileboxes from losing state for UDP flows.
+on that path to keep it alive.
+Sending periodic PING frames also helps prevent middlebox timeout, as discussed in {{Section 10.1.2 of QUIC-TRANSPORT}}.

 Server MAY release the resource associated with paths for which no non-probing packet was received for a sufficiently long